 Other strands in the show explored the perceptual effects of the use of technology – here drawing heavily on Marshall McLuhan – in 3D films, Op Art and expanded cinema.
 Stan VanDerBeek’s Movie-Drome (1963–66/2012) was installed on the exhibition’s top floor, as were two of Robert Breer’s Courrèges-like moving pods (Floats, 1970/2011), chunky chest-high objects that, skirting across the floor, created a play of shadows and worked as mobile screens.
 Only one of these was working when I visited – the other had not been charged up – and it was difficult to concentrate on its slow progression and the shadows it conjured.
 It is hard to properly summon the optimal conditions for experiencing the often minor and subtle (or ecstatic and hallucinogenic) shifts of expanded cinema in the by turns hectic and austere space of the gallery – the enclosed space of Movie-Drome allowed for that atmosphere to evolve, but the impact of other works relying on perceptual changes was diminished.
 (One artist, not in the show, who has harnessed these perceptual effects well in the gallery space is Dustin Ericksen, whose kinetic floor-installation Lazy Dustin could have been included as a younger exemplar of this more formal strand.)

-broad spectrum of artistic reactions to technology, the exhibition
+wonderfully broad spectrum of artistic reactions to technology,

-strategies, that nearly all contemporary artists could potentially
+of current art-making strategies, that nearly all contemporary

-machine’.
-According to Carrion-Murayami’s catalogue essay, a key
+to Carrion-Murayami’s catalogue essay, a key theme was the

-theme was the relationship between the body and the machine –
+relationship between the body and the machine – bringing us

-bringing us back to the title’s origin – but the grapeshot
+back to the title’s origin – but the grapeshot selection

 synthesis on this topic.3 Seth

 Price’s Film/Right (2006), for example, touched upon